DineshTeja/cs51-final-project/writeup.md

 xx> evaluation error: int operation on float
 <== 2./.0.;;
 xx> evaluation error: Division by zero
+<== 2. ** 3.;;
+==> Float(8.)
 ```
 In my extension of MiniML, I introduced the Float data type to handle floating-point arithmetic, which is crucial for applications requiring precision beyond integers.
-This addition involved several modifications across the system to ensure seamless integration and correct operation.

-#### Expression Modifications
 In `expr.ml`, I expanded the `expr` type to include `Float of float`, allowing the representation of floating-point numbers directly in the syntax tree.
 This change required updates to the string representation functions to correctly display floats in both concrete and abstract syntax forms.

-#### Parser and Lexer Adjustments
 In `miniml_lex.mll`, I defined rules to recognize floating-point numbers, distinguishing them from integers.
 This involved handling optional fractional parts and exponents in the lexer.
 The lexer now correctly identifies and converts floating-point literals into the `FLOAT` token, which is passed to the parser.

-In `miniml_parse.mly`, I added parsing rules to handle the `FLOAT` token, ensuring that floating-point numbers are correctly parsed into the `Float` expression type.
-I also introduced floating-point specific binary operators (`FPLUS`, `FMINUS`, `FTIMES`, `FDIVIDE`) to handle arithmetic operations specific to floats.
+In `miniml_parse.mly`, I added parsing rules to handle the `FLOAT` token, ensuring that floats are correctly parsed into the `Float` expression type.
+I also introduced float specific binary operators (`FPLUS`, `FMINUS`, `FTIMES`, `FDIVIDE`,`POWER`) to handle arithmetic operations specific to floats.

-#### Evaluation Logic
 In `evaluation.ml`, I extended the evaluation functions to handle operations on floats.
-This included defining behavior for the new floating-point binary operators, ensuring that operations like addition, subtraction, multiplication, and division are performed correctly on floating-point numbers.
+This included defining behavior for the new floating-point binary operators, ensuring that simple evaluation operations (plus, minus, etc.) are performed correctly on floats.
 Special care was taken to handle edge cases such as division by zero, which raises an `EvalError`.
 I also implemented error handling cases when float operations were executed on non-float data types or non-float operations were executed on a float data type to ensure type safety with float computation.

-These modifications ensure that MiniML can now handle floating-point arithmetic accurately, enhancing the language's utility for a much broader range of computational operations.

 ## String data type
 ```